ianlini/bistiming/docs/tutorial.rst

 After pausing, the elapsed time remains exactly the same.

-Now we introduce the splitting function, ``split()``, which stores the running time of the current split and restarts the stopwatch:
+Now we introduce the splitting function, :meth:`~bistiming.Stopwatch.split`, which stores the running time of the current split and restarts the stopwatch:

 >>> timer.split()  # 0:00:00.2
 ...Waiting done in 0:00:00.202967